department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/index.md

     - url: /burials-and-memorials/eligibility/
       title: Eligibility
       description: Find out if you—or a family member—can be buried in a national VA cemetery or get other burial honors.
-  - heading: How to Plan in Advance For Your Burial
+  - heading: How to Plan in Advance for Your Burial
     links:
     - url: /burials-and-memorials/eligibility/pre-need/
       title: Pre-Need Eligibility Determination Application Process